Managing Account Fees And Taxes

 You should note that it is not the responsibility of the broker to declare your income as they are an intermediary, not an institution.

 The Consequences of Evading Tax

 There are stiff penalties imposed for evading tax.
-Usually they take the form of a fine.
-If you fail to declare the income you make from binary options trading then you do so at your own risk.
-The fines and penalties for non-payment of tax will depend on the country you are residing in.
+Usually, they take the form of a fine.
+If you fail to declare the income you make from binary options trading, then you do so at your own risk.
+The fines and penalties for non-payment of tax will depend on the country in which you reside.
 In the US, for example, it is a felony offence for which you could be prosecuted in a federal court and sentenced to imprisonment.

-This is of course the worst-case scenario.
+Prison is, of course, the worst-case scenario.
 Often you will be charged a penalty and interest on any monies owed.
 The fine for not filing your return is much higher than not paying your taxes.
 In Canada, Australia, India and pretty much every country where you do not declare income that is subject to tax, you could face a penalty and interest on the monies owed.

-Whether or not it was your intention to evade your financial obligations, you will be subject to the same penalties so make sure you do your research as you cannot use ignorance as a defence.
+Whether or not you intended to evade your financial obligations, you will be subject to the same penalties so make sure you do your research as you cannot use ignorance as a defence.
 You may also wish to check out the implications of off-shore trading and how this can affect any monies owed.

 Jacob has been an author for us since our launch in 2012.
 He has over forty years’ experience in the financial sector and has held a variety of positions within financial services corporations and venture capitalist organisations.
 Learn more.